‘Encapsulating otherworldly influences, you are transported to an immensely musical place.’

 Intro to Sun Moon and Talia:

 If I asked you to think about the Manchester music scene, it’s more than likely that you wouldn’t immediately associate it with musicians known for creating tracks of a dreamlike and mysterious nature.
 However, within seconds of hearing what Sun, Moon & Talia (formed of Natalia Tavini and Max Homberger) have to offer, you can’t think of anything else.
 Taking inspiration from composers such as Bon Iver and writers such as Haruki Murakami, their sound is one that encapsulates these otherworldly influences and transports you to an immensely musical place.
-Find out more, in their Behind the Music: Interview with Sun, Moon and Talia.
+Read more at: Behind the Music: Interview with Sun, Moon and Talia.

 Featured Track 1: Beautiful Last Word

 Setting off with deep bell-like tones combined with more high-pitched ones, the opening few seconds create an otherworldly sound.
 Though edging towards unsettling, you feel lightly soothed by the sound and as the atmospherically drifting textures carry us toward Talia’s opening lyrics, you find yourself descending into an

 Having transported us into this state, the delicate nature of the track becomes emphasised with the overlapping of opening bell tones now forming a dreamlike melody.
 It’s a beautiful sound.
 However, it is no match for the beauty within Talia’s vocal.
 Sitting perfectly on top of the accompanying elements, the opening lyrics of ‘Give me, a beautiful last word’ gently emerge.
 Half-sung, half-whispered in tone, they project in a way which makes you feel like you are hearing an intimate, musical memoir.
 To say you are drawn is a huge understatement.